leomeyer/OpenHAT/openhatd/docs/ports/basic_ports.md

 Dial ports can represent numeric information as well as dates and times.
 As usual with openhatd ports, the value of a Dial port might be set by a user, or it might be the result of an internal calculation, or it might reflect the state of some hardware or other external component (like the content of a file).
 The best way to initially think about a Dial port is as of a universal numeric variable.

+### Settings
+In addition to the basic port settings described above, a Dial port accepts the following settings:

+#### Type
+Fixed value `DialPort`.

+#### Minimum
+The smallest possible value that this Dial port can contain.
+The default is 0.

+#### Maximum
+The greatest possible value that this Dial port can contain.
+The default is 100.

+#### Step
+The interval of the positions of the Dial port.
+If a value is assigned it is automatically adjusted to the nearest possible position according to this setting.
+The default is 1.

+#### Position
+The positional value of the Dial port.

 ### Select Port <a name="select_port"></a>

 ![](images/select_port.png)

 The Select port represents a set of distinct **labeled options**.
-The currently selected option number is referred to as **Position**, starting with 0.
+The currently selected option number is referred to as **position**, starting with 0.
 Its most useful application is to present the user with a choice; however, the Select port can also have internal uses.
 The most important difference to the Digital port is that the Select port can represent things that do not necessarily have a known state.
 Take, for example, a radio controlled power socket.
 The radio control is one-way only in most cases, so there is no way to know whether the power socket is actually on or off; its state is essentially unknown.
 Such a device can not be modeled with a Digital port as a Digital port must have a known state.
 It can, however, be conveniently modeled using a Select port with three options: Unknown, Off, and On.
 If the user selects Off or On the command is sent to the socket via radio, but the Select port's state will not reflect the user's choice but instead remain Unknown.

-A Select port supports up to 65535 different labels (or states), but for practical purposes it is recommended to keep this number as low as possible.
+A Select port supports up to 65535 different labels (or positions), but for practical purposes it is recommended to keep this number as low as possible.

+### Settings

+#### Type
+Fixed value `SelectPort`.

+#### Position
+The positional value of the Select port, i. e. the number of its selected label, starting from 0.

+#### [_portID_.Labels]
+This section contains the labels of the Select port, in the format

+	<label_text> = <sort position>

+The sort positions are non-negative integer numbers.
+They need not be unique.
+The labels are sorted in ascending sequence of these numbers; it is important to keep in mind that these numbers do **not** represent the internal position numbers for the labels; these always start from 0 and are consecutively numbered whereas the sort positions are arbitrary.